LVMH, InBev lift European shares ahead of ECB meeting

 The pan-European main stocks index STOXX 600 rose 0.3% by 0707 GMT.

-Luxury stocks helped Paris' main index .FCHI outperform with a 0.7% gain.
-LVMH (LVMH.PA) Hermes (HRMS.PA) and Kering (PRTP.PA) advanced between 0.7% and 2.2%, while jacket maker Moncler (MONC.MI) gained around 4%.
+Luxury stocks helped Paris’ main index outperform with a 0.7% gain.
+LVMH Hermes and Kering advanced between 0.7% and 2.2%, while jacket maker Moncler gained around 4%.

 Reporting by Susan Mathew in Bengaluru; editing by Patrick Graham